A Short Bio

 Welcome to Travlinmad!
 I'm Lori - the photographer, writer, and founder here.
 The need to travel has been a part of me since I can remember - a simmering restlessness that guides my life and propels me to discover new places in the world.
 I love trying local foods and learning the traditions behind them, and immersing myself for an experience that lives on long after I'm home.
 I started a travel blog back in 2008BT (before technology) as a way for family to be able to reach us when we traveled, and today it has grown to include travel guides, itineraries, a searchable blog, and enough eye candy I hope to ignite the spark for your own travel.

 Having experienced travel on various budgets (though my backpacking days are over), I know the power that travel has to move us in the best possible way.
 Some of the most impactful experiences of my life were random and cost little to nothing - like rescuing and reuniting monkeys in captivity in Costa Rica to conversations with my host family in Peru (when we didn't even speak the same language).
 I don't travel to "collect" countries.
 I travel to connect with people - to see where they live, how they live, what they eat, and what's important to them - and also to set an example of good stewardship and responsible tourism.
-I write about local food and cultural travel experiences, to help you find more meaningful adventures that immerse you for a little while but change you forever, so you'll want to do it again and again.
+I write about authentic local foods and cultural travel experiences, to help you find more meaningful adventures that immerse you for a little while but change you forever, so you'll want to do it again and again.
 Get lost in a new culture for a few days or weeks, understand how people live, eat local foods, share in local customs and celebrations, and give yourself a chance to be a part of a different way of life.
 You don't need to travel off the grid or spend a lot of money to find those one-of-a-kind experiences.

 Want to get really personal?